leonardoarcari/arlib/README.md

-# ARLib - Alternative-Routing Library for Boost.Graph
+# ARLib - Alternative Routing Library for Boost.Graph
 | Branch | Travis CI |
 | ------ | --------- |
 | master | [![Build Status](https://travis-ci.com/leonardoarcari/arlib.svg?branch=master)](https://travis-ci.com/leonardoarcari/arlib)

-**ARLib** is a generic library for [Boost.Graph][boost-graph] providing several **Alternative-Routing** algorithms.
+**ARLib** is a generic library for [Boost.Graph][boost-graph] providing several **Alternative Routing** algorithms.
 Alternative routing, also known in the literature as *alternative route planning* or *k-shortest paths with limited overlapping*, is the problem of finding a number of *good s-t* paths in a graph.
 While the problem of finding *the* shortest path between a pair of nodes has